distriqt/ANE-CustomResources/README.md

 > ## Quick Start
 >
-> 1. Install Apache Ant, the AIR SDK, and the Android SDK
+> 1. Install Apache Ant, the AIR SDK, and the Android SDK with Android Studio
 > 2. update `air.sdk` and `android.sdk` in `build_config/build.config`
 > 3. Copy your resources to the `res` directory
 > 4. Run `ant`